krestenkrab/hanoidb/README.md

-# Hanoi Key/Value Storage Engine
+# Hanoi Ordered Key/Value Storage

-This storage engine implements a structure somewhat like LSM-trees (Log-Structured Merge Trees, see docs/10.1.1.44.2782.pdf).
-The notes in DESIGN.md describe how this storage engine work; I have not done extensive studies as how it differs from other storage mechanisms, but a brief review of available research on LSM-trees indicates that this storage engine is quite different in several respects.
+Hanoi implements an ordered key/value storage engine, implemented using "doubling sizes" persistent ordered sets of key/value pairs, much like LevelDB.

 Here's the bullet list:

-- Insert, Delete and Read all have worst case log<sub>2</sub>(N) complexity.
+- Insert, Delete and Read all have worst case log<sub>2</sub>(N) latency.
-- The cost of evicting stale key/values is amortized into insertion
+- Incremental space reclaimation: The cost of evicting stale key/values is amortized into insertion
   - you don't need a separate eviction thread to keep memory use low
   - you don't need to schedule merges to happen at off-peak hours
 - Operations-friendly "append-only" storage